twistingmercury/monitoring/logs/readme.md

 This repository contains a middleware for [gin and gonic](https://github.com/gin-gonic/gin) using [zerolog](https://pkg.go.dev/github.com/rs/zerolog).
 It is intended to be used by services that are instrumented with the [Open Telemetry]("go.opentelemetry.io/otel/trace") framework for Go.
 This middleware will inject the trace id and span id into the log entry so that the traces and logs can be correlated.

 This package will also work as middleware if the project doesn't implement OTel distributed tracing.
+Neither is gin and gonic required; you can initialize the logging package and use the helper functions to log manually.

 ## Installation